It's a Sin (TV series): Release

 A first-look image was released on 14 January 2020, via a press release given to those in attendance at a Channel 4 press event.
 The series was originally scheduled for a 2020 release.
 On 2 October 2020, Channel 4 released the first official teaser trailer and with a statement that it would be broadcast in 2021.
 On 17 December 2020, a full trailer was released.

 In Ireland and the UK, the series premiered on 22 January 2021 on Channel 4.
 Shortly after the broadcast of the first episode, all episodes were available to stream for free on Channel 4's on-demand streaming service, All 4.
 Coinciding with the broadcast, Alexander's band Years & Years released a cover of the song "It's a Sin", which was originally performed by the Pet Shop Boys.
 The release, used to promote the series was also used to raise money for the George House Trust, a charity supporting those living with HIV.
 It was released on DVD and Blu-ray in the United Kingdom on 22 February 2021.

 It was announced in December 2019 that HBO Max had joined the production and acquired the US rights.
 It was released in the United States as an HBO Max Original on 18 February 2021.

 Red Production Company partnered with All3Media for international distribution of It's a Sin.
 In Australia it was released on the streaming service Stan on 23 January 2021 as well as TVNZ in New Zealand.
 Amazon Prime Video acquired the rights to stream in Canada and aired on Canal+ in France.
 Other countries the drama has been distributed to include South Korea on its streaming service Watcha Play, Nederlandse Publieke Omroep in Netherlands, RTBF in French-speaking Belgium, Canvas in Flemish Belgium and Amedia in Russia.
 In Greece, the series was shown back to back on Cosmote TV on 21 March and is also available watch on-demand via their platform.
+In Germany, it aired on public broadcaster ZDFneo and its streaming platform.